European shares knocked as oil slide hits earnings

 Some traders said the Federal Reserve’s statement on Wednesday, signalling U.S. rate rises were still likely this year, was also crimping appetite for shares, although Greek banks rebounded from record lows hit earlier in the week.

+Investors had been spooked by the new Greek government’s plan to challenge bailout terms, but Greece’s ATG index rose 3.6 percent, with Morgan Stanley saying there was value in the market after a 15 percent fall so far this week.

+France’s Vallourec featured among the main losers, falling 5.5 percent after the steel pipes maker warned of an impairment charge of 1.0-1.2 billion euros on the value of its assets, blaming turmoil in the oil market.

-Royal Dutch Shell dropped 4.4 percent after the oil major said it will cut spending by $15 billion over the next three years.
+Royal Dutch Shell also dropped 4.8 percent after the oil major said it will cut spending by $15 billion over the next three years.

-Oil and gas stocks fell 2.9 percent, and are down over 20 percent since June, with the price of a barrel of Brent crude falling nearly 60 percent in the same period.
+Oil and gas stocks fell 2.8 percent, and are down 23 percent since June, with the price of a barrel of Brent crude falling nearly 60 percent in the same period.

 “The fall in oil price has forced a very aggressive cutback to exploration and production, and that fall in capex is a GDP (gross domestic product) negative,” Jeremy Batstone-Carr, market analyst at Charles Stanley, said.